Overview of Banks in Ukraine

 UkrSibbank offers corporate, retail, and consumer finance products and services to individuals and organizations through over 700 branches within the country.
 Founded in 1990, it operated as a Kharkiv regional bank that served large corporate customers until 1992.
 It expanded into other regions of Ukraine in 1996.
 In 2005, BNP Paribas, one of the largest financial groups in the world, signed a share purchase agreement for a 51% stake in the bank.

 The commercial bank serves 4,000 large companies, 255,000 SMEs, and more than two million clients.
 With over 1,500 ATMs, it operates the third-biggest network among banks in Ukraine.

 Founded in 1991 with headquarters in Kiev, First Ukrainian International Bank provides banking and financial services to about 2.5 million clients.
 It is one of the largest banks in Ukraine in terms of assets, and one of the top five on deposits.
 It was the first bank in the country to institute IFRS financial reporting and one of the first to attain a credit rating from Fitch, an international credit rating agency.

 Total assets: UAH 84.88 billion (3/2021)

-Alfa Bank JSC is one of Ukraine’s largest private commercial banks.
+Alfa-Bank JSC is one of Ukraine’s largest private commercial banks.
 The bank was founded in 1990 with headquarters in Moscow.
 In October 2019 Alpha merged with Ukrsotsbank.
-It maintains a strong presence in Ukraine where it is one of the largest banks in Ukraine in terms of capital, and employs around 7,835 staff
+It maintains a strong presence in Ukraine where it is one of the largest banks in Ukraine in terms of capital and employs around 7,835 individuals.

 The bank provides financial and investment services to more than 381,600 corporate customers and 14.2 million retail clients through its 723 offices in seven countries.